-The selection of national stores includes Debenhams, Marks & Spencer, Boots and Wilko as well as the UK’s second largest Primark.
+The selection of national stores includes Boots, TK Maxx as well as one of the UK’s largest Primark stores.
 In addition, the wide range of independent retailers means that Broadmead offers a diversity of stores difficult to beat.

 Cabot Circus is a fantastic, modern, shopping centre with over 120 shops including 15 major flagship stores.
 Popular department stores Harvey Nichols and House of Fraser are both here.

 Covered by a unique shell-shaped glass roof the size of one and a half football pitches Cabot Circus is linked by a specially designed raised footbridge to a state-of-the-art car park, so visitors can cross Bond Street without having to navigate the traffic below.
 For more information visit the Cabot Circus website.

 The Galleries is an attractive three-storey shopping centre, located in the heart of Broadmead.
 Here you’ll find Boots, The Post Office, WHSmith, Argos and just under 100 further stores, plus great places to eat.
 There’s a covered car park with 1,000 spaces offering special shopper tariffs.
 For more information please visit The Galleries website.

 The Arcade is a beautiful Grade II listed Victorian shopping arcade.
 Home to a variety of independent retailers including The Crazy Fox Cafe and popular pizzeria Taste of Napoli, The Arcade provides shoppers with an important pedestrian link from Broadmead to Primark, The Horsefair and Bond Street.
 To find out more visit The Arcade Bristol website